bruno-chavez/go-microservice-template/README.md

 # Features

-+ Ready to use custom authentication routes, for registering and login users.
++ Ready to use custom authentication routes, for registering, login and logout users.

 + Ready to use session management with [gorilla/sessions](https://github.com/gorilla/sessions) and